pytest-dev/pytest-qt/docs/troubleshooting.rst

 .. _issue #293: https://github.com/pytest-dev/pytest-qt/issues/293

-As an example, here is working config :
+As an example, here is a working config :

 .. code-block:: yaml